-A project is currently under way to double the longest baseline available in the 'A'-configuration by establishing a real-time fiber optic link between the VLA and the VLBA antenna at Pie Town.
-It is anticipated that this link will be operational for observations in late 2000.
-Contact Jim Ulvestad for details.
+A project with the goal of doubling the longest baseline available in the A configuration by establishing a real-time fiber optic link between the VLA and the VLBA antenna at Pie Town has been completed.
+This link will be operational for observations taking place during A configuration.
+Contact Mark Claussen for details, or check the NRAO website.